pbrisbin/dbmigrations/README.md

 DBM_TIMESTAMP_FILENAMES = on/off (or true/false; defaults to off)
 ```

-Alternatively, you may save your settings to `moo.cfg` file in the current
+Alternatively, you may save your settings to `dbm.cfg` file in the current
-directory (probably a project root) and moo will load it automatically, if
+directory (probably a project root) and DBM will load it automatically, if
 present.
 Specifying `--config-file` disables this behavior.

 If you use a config file (either the default one or the one specified with